Multiscale matrix pencils for separable reconstruction problems: Numerical illustrations

 The distinct generalized eigenvalues extracted from the matrix pencil ${^1_{3125}}C_3 -\lambda {^0_{3125}}C_3$ are given by

 From 3 shifted samples at the arguments $t_{\tau+j\sigma}, j=0, 1, 2$ we obtain

 Building the sets $S_i$ and $T_i$ for $i=1, 2, 3$ as indicated in Section 4.1, and rounding the result to the nearest integer, does unfortunately not provide singletons for $S_1\cap T_1, S_2\cap T_2, S_3\cap T_3$.
 We consequently need to consider a second shift, for which we choose $\sigma+\tau=3141$.
-With this choice we only need to add the evaluation of $f(\tau+n\sigma)$ to proceed with the computation of
+With this choice we only need to add the evaluation of $f(\tau+n\sigma)$ to proceed and compute

-Finally, intersecting each $S_i\cap T_i, i=1, 2,3$ with the solutions provided by the second shift, delivers the correct
+Finally, intersecting each $S_i\cap T_i, i=1, 2,3$ with the solutions provided by the second shift, delivers the correct $m_1 =6, m_2 = 7, m_3 = 39999.$